What is a Logic Bomb?

-As an example, the programmer can design the code so that he begins to remove attendance data once the employee is terminated.
+As an example, the programmer can design the code so that he begins to remove attendance data once the employee is terminate.
 A logic bomb attack can change the date or time of devices, delete a particular record from the system, and even launch an infected software application that can cripple your device.
-The damage caused by a logic bomb attack can vary widely from device to device and can lead to data corruption, deletion of files and even hard drive erasure.
+The damage caused by a logic bomb attack can vary widely from device to device and can lead to data corruption, deletion of files, and even hard drive erasure.

 How logic bombs work

 Logic bombs are secretly inserted into a computer network through the use of malicious code.
 The code can be inserted into existing computer software or other forms of malware such as viruses, worms, or Trojans.
 It then remains dormant, and usually undetectable, until the trigger occurs.

 Triggers can be classified as positive or negative.
 Logic bombs with positive triggers happen after a condition is met, such as the date of a major business event.
 Negative triggers set off a logic bomb when a condition is not met, What Is a Logic Bomb Virus and How to Prevent It for example an employee fails to enter the diffuse code within a certain time.
 Either way, when conditions get true, the Logic Bomb will explode and deal its programmed damage.

 Click here to download RAM Free Antivirus

 Hackers can hide logic bombs in computer viruses, worms, and Trojans.
 Logic bomb viruses can hide arbitrary code that grants remote access to your device.
 The moment you open the malware, What Is a Logic Bomb Virus and How to Prevent It the attacker gains access to it and can cause as much damage as they want.